 And here is the released pro mastered version for comparison:

 I’m happy with this result.
-I think it shows that with some careful listening, attention to detail and a good limiting plugin, it’s possible to produce a self-master of sufficient quality for the purposes outlined at the start of this tutorial.
+I actually think it’s an improvement on the pro master, which has audible distortion on the kicks (maybe from limiting or the use of a clipper).
+This shows that with some careful listening, attention to detail and a few well-chosen tools, it’s possible to produce a self-master of sufficient quality for the purposes outlined at the start of this tutorial.

 Thanks for reading this tutorial.
 If you have any comments, questions or suggestions of your own tips for self-mastering, please feel free to leave them below.
-If you’re interested in learning more about audio production, I also offer one to one tutorials for reasonable prices.
+If you’re interested in learning more about audio production, I also offer one to one tutorials.
 Full details here.